Wolverhampton: West Midlands Metro

 In 2021, construction started on a 2 new metro Lines from Brierley Hill to Wolverhampton and Birmingham, one of these lines will terminate in Wolverhampton City Centre and will boost connectivity to the Black Country, this means that the corridor between Wolverhampton and Wednesbury will be served every 3 minutes by trams in peak times.

-In late September 2021, funding was given for over 4 new metro projects, including a new line from Walsall to New Cross Hospital.
+In late September 2021, funding was given for over 4 new metro projects, including a new line from Wolverhampton to New Cross Hospital.
 This new line will extend the existing line from Wolverhampton Interchange to the hospital, via an old railway line.
 Another planned but not confirmed extension is from St Georges to the i54.

 Air

 Wolverhampton's original airport was at Pendeford, opened in 1938 and closed on 31 December 1970.
 The current Wolverhampton Airport, renamed from Halfpenny Green, is a small general aviation airfield located 8 mi southwest of the city.
 Expansion of the airport has been suggested, but the current owners want to keep it as a General Aviation airfield.
 The airport hosts various "fly in" events and is an original World War Two airfield.